-Malaak Jamal is the Director of Policy and Research at the Human Rights Foundation, where she oversees its research and analyzes political regime developments in countries under authoritarian rule.
-She received her M.A. in Diplomacy and International Relations from Seton Hall University, with a specialization in human rights, international law, and post-conflict state reconstruction and sustainability.
-Malaak received her B.A. from Fairleigh Dickinson University (FDU), where she double majored in sociology and in political science with a concentration in international relations, and was awarded FDU’s Outstanding Achievement in Political Science award.
+Malaak Jamal is the director of policy and research at the Human Rights Foundation, where she oversees its research and analyzes political regime developments in countries under authoritarian rule.
+She received her Master of Arts in diplomacy and international relations from Seton Hall University, specializing in human rights, international law, and post-conflict state reconstruction and sustainability.
+Jamal received her Bachelor of Arts from Fairleigh Dickinson University (FDU), where she double majored in sociology and political science with a concentration in international relations.
+She was awarded FDU’s Outstanding Achievement in Political Science award.
 She completed her minor in Middle East studies at the American University in Dubai.
-Malaak’s opinions have been featured in TIME, The Washington Post, The News Lens, and CNN.
+Jamal’s opinions have been featured in TIME, The Washington Post, The News Lens, and CNN.